janverschelde/PHCpack/src/Python/PHCpy3/doc/source/refman.rst

 ==================================

-Numerical representations of positive dimensional solution sets are computed by the functions exported by the module sets.
+Numerical representations of positive dimensional solution sets are called witness sets and are computed by the functions exported by the module sets.
+Cascades of homotopies compute generic points on each component of all dimensions.
+In a numerical irreducible decomposition, all equidimensional solution sets are factored into irreducible components.

 functions in the module sets
 ----------------------------